Planning Your Event

 How do you apply to hold an event on Council Outdoor property?

-Thereafter, you need to complete the Events Notification Form to apply for and be granted permission to use Council Outdoor property, before your event can take place.
-The decision to grant permission may involve Estates, Licensing, Events or Parks section of the Council.
+Thereafter, you need to complete the Events Notification Form (ENF) to apply for and be granted permission to use Council Outdoor property, before your event can take place.
+The decision to grant permission will involve service areas: Events Team, Operations and Estates, Licensing and Parks sections of the Council

 The Equality Act 2010 makes it illegal to discriminate against anyone because of their “Protected Characteristics” (i.e. their race, gender, age or disability etc.).
 The legislation also makes it clear that event organisers must make “reasonable adjustments” to their plans to ensure that disabled people are not discriminated against.
 Please see Planning an Event- ‘how to make your Event more Accessible’ in the Events Toolkit.
 Eventbrite has also produced a UK Event Accessibility Guide 2017 which is available to download below.